tobiasritscher/ServerlessProjects/Labs/Lab08/README.md

+# ProLoc
+This project defines and implements a prototype for the ProLoc application.
+ProLoc will help visually impaired people to naviagte the city.
+The app is pretty simple and it should be as lightweight as possible, so the users aren't overwhelmed by the features but rather have a ready to use experience.
+While running, the app is always looking out for beacons.
+If one is found, the ID of the beacon will be checked in our database and if it is a match, the name of the according building will be returned and showed to the user as a push notification.
+If the user has turned on the integrated operating aids of his smartphone, the push notification will be read to him by the voice assistance.
+In the app the user can also define if he is looking for something special, like a shopping center or the ZHAW, and the app will only notify him about relevant buildings.
+In the future it would also be possible to support public transportation.

 # Diagram
 This diagram shows the current setup, of our application.
 The system is build up from different parts all working over an HTTP event based system.